Card on File

 - Recurring: If you are passing the

-RECURRINGparameter then you will need to support the
+RECURRINGparameter you will replace it with the

 CARDOFILEparameter by sending

-CITRfirst and all future transactions sent as
+CITRfirst and all future transactions as

 - Recurring Billing: If you are using Payflow's Recurring Billing service then no code changes are required as Payflow will handle the Card on File requirements.